Aspirata/MiBlend/README.md

 If you want to be a contributor (Help me in rigging, coding or making materials) you can contact me at the discord (aspirata) or on my server https://discord.gg/ZQHwp6wwXp

 Contributors:

 .anonim4ik - Camera Culling node

+zipi.zip - Creeper Rig (https://www.youtube.com/channel/UCpCCSLhVHlq0KUixgts0gjg)

+jabady - Active Testing And Bug Reporting

 humusus. - Help with Allay Rig

-zipi.zip - Creeper Rig (https://www.youtube.com/channel/UCpCCSLhVHlq0KUixgts0gjg)

 th3pooka - Rigs (linktr.ee/th3pooka)